Foundation Home loans Conveyancing Panel Information

 Foundation Home loans Solicitor Panel: Recently Asked Questions

-The Council of Mortgage Lenders (or the BSA) do not involve themselves in training but they do arrange a number of useful conveyancing related conferences which are attended by firms on the Foundation Home loans conveyancing panel.
-We do intend to run specific lender focused seminars in the near future including a webinar on Foundation Home loans’s Part 2 requirements.
-Solicitors on the Foundation Home loans conveyancing panel will be invited.
-Information about the webinar will be made available as part of the LENDERmonitor P2 change Notifications.
+The Council of Mortgage Lenders (or the BSA) do not involve themselves in training however they do organise numerous general conveyancing related conferences which are attended by firms on the Foundation Home loans conveyancing panel.
+Lexsure intend to run specific lender focused seminars in the coming months including a webinar on Foundation Home loans’s Part 2 requirements.
+Practitioners on the Foundation Home loans conveyancing panel will be invited.
+Further details will be communicated as part of the LENDERmonitor Alerts.

 Read More